Park Young-ok: Holdings

 Park only invests in Korean companies, as an act of patriotism.
 He has accompanied the growth of Korean companies such as Nongshim, Hotel Shilla, Daedong Industrial and Kangwon Land.

-As of 2022, Park is a major shareholder of 5 to 10 IPOs, including Samsung Electronics, POSCO Holdings, Amore Pacific, Hankook Tire, Korea Economic TV, IDIS Holdings, Alton Sports, and National Treasure Design.
+As of 2022, Park is a major shareholder of 5 to 10 IPOs, including Samsung Electronics, POSCO Holdings, Amore Pacific, Hankook, Korea Economic TV, IDIS Holdings, Alton Sports, and National Treasure Design.

 Personal life

 Park lives with his wife and has three children, including art collector and curator Su Park, who also serves as International Acquisitions Director at Smart Income Inc.

 Published books

 Park has published a number of books.